 You can make a referral directly to the service in the following way:

 Telephone: 01264 563039 / 0800 772 3649.

 It has now been agreed with the hospital that the restrictions on blood tests are now lifted.
-Blood tests can now been taken at either the hospital or the surgery to allow greater flexibility.
+Blood tests can now been taken at the surgery, QAH, Gosport War Memorial and Fareham Community Hospital to allow greater flexibility.